Skip to Content

 The sight of the sun rising and setting in Bagan is a true beauty to behold.

-Though for our trip to Bagan, we made it our mission to become morning people just so we could see the Bagan sunrise.
+For our trip to Bagan, we made it our mission to become morning people just so we could see the Bagan sunrise.
 For those of you who might be thinking, “What’s so good about the Bagan sunrise?
 Isn’t it the same as anywhere else in the world?”
 You couldn’t be more wrong my friend!
 Bagan is an ancient city that is oozing with history and cultural significance.
 It has over 2,000 temples built across its plains that date back as far as the 11th century!

 Between the towering Buddhist temples and tiered pagodas, the sight of the sun rising and setting is a true beauty to behold.
-Watching the stony landscape become bathed in the muted sun oranges is utterly breathing.
+Watching the stony landscape become bathed in the muted sun oranges is utterly breathtaking.

 Depending on which temple you are visiting, things can get a bit crowded.
 So, we've made a list of the 5 best spots to watch the sunset and sunrise in Bagan, including advice on how to avoid the crowns and the best times to arrive.